 Rigo: Exactly.
 Mehler’s the underdog, and his style was very direct.
 He’s unorthodox, and he points out how Rushton’s ideas are kind of ridiculous.

-Barry Mehler on Donohue: He's got a study that compares Nigerian medical.
-To check on you officers.
+Barry Mehler on Donohue: He’s got a study that compares Nigerian medical students.
+To Czech army officers.
 We show that the Nigerians have longer penises.
 The Czech army officers have more conference penises.
 So which is bigger, long or fat.